AP Explains: What’s next for Trump’s Supreme Court pick?

 McConnell does appear to have the votes, for now.
 Republicans control the Senate by a 53-47 margin, meaning he could lose up to three Republican votes and still confirm a justice, if Vice President Mike Pence were to break a 50-50 tie.

 At this point, McConnell seems to have lost the support of two Republicans — Maine Sen. Susan Collins and Alaska Sen. Lisa Murkowski, both of whom have said they don’t think the Senate should take up the nomination before the election.
-Collins has said the next president should decide the nominee, and she will vote “no” on Trump’s nominee on principle.
+Collins has said the next president should fill the court seat, and she will vote “no” on Trump’s nominee on principle.

 CAN THE DEMOCRATS STOP THE VOTE?